nsprenkle/TriangleGame/README.md

 This is a Web game application.

-It is based on a real game board gift from "Cracker Barrel Old Country Store" given to me by a colleague on a business trip.
+It is based on a real game board from "Cracker Barrel Old Country Store" given to me by a colleague on a business trip.
 I loved the game but kept losing pieces in the car and on the plane.
 So, I decided to replicate the game electronically.
 Below is a picture of the "real game."
 </p>
 </p>